MLXXXp/MicroViewThermostat/README.md

-# A thermostat using the Sparkfun MicroView and a DS18S20
+# A thermostat using the Sparkfun MicroView and a DS18S20 or DS18B20

 By Scott Allen